natural-coding/factory-shop/README.md

 # factory-shop-gh-pages

-There are compiled assets to publish via Github Pages.
+There is a website to publish via Github Pages.

 It is an example of a static website for an imaginary local shop.
-You can buy food, the stuff for house remodelling and a lot of things here.
+You can buy food, the stuff for house remodeling and a lot of things here.

+The website was created using CSS, HTML and JavaScript.
+No bundlers were used.
+There are a lot custom SVG images under the hood.
+Hope they create a good user experience.

+The UI is fully responsive.
+It fits desktop, tablet and mobile devices' screens.

+I would rather use Parcel.js and SASS for such kind of work today! :-)